Gene-Weaver/VoucherVisionEditor/README.md

 `--base-path E:/usr/home/Project_1/Run_1`
 <pre><code class="language-python">python3 LeafMachine2.py</code></pre>
 <button class="btn" data-clipboard-target="#code-snippet"></button> -->
+---

+# Getting started
 1. VoucherVisionEditor launches projects from within the `VoucherVisionEditor/projects` folder.
 Use the file uploader to drag and drop the `.zip` file for the project that you want to work on.
 2. This adds the project to the `/projects` folder.
 You only have to do this once.
-Now all material is available to VV Editor.
+Now all material for that project is available to VV Editor.
 3. In the dropdown menu, select the project that you want to edit.
-4. In the second dropdown, choose the transcription file that you want to edit
+4. In the second dropdown, choose the transcription file that you want to edit.
     - For new projects, select the `transcribed.xlsx` file.
-    - As soon as you make your first edit, all changes will be saved into a new file called `transcribed__edited__CURRENT_DATE_TIME.xlsx`
+5. As soon as you make your first edit, all changes will be saved into a new file called `transcribed__edited__CURRENT_DATE_TIME.xlsx`
     - For the current session, all changes will be saved here.
-    - If you end editing for the day, then on your next session simply load the last `transcribed__edited__CURRENT_DATE_TIME.xlsx`file and start editing
+6. If you stop editing at the end of the day, then on your next session simply load the last `transcribed__edited__CURRENT_DATE_TIME.xlsx`file and start editing
     - VVE creates a new `__edited__` for each session for redundancy purposes
+7. If you stopped part way through a previous project, you can click `skip to last viewed image` to jump ahead